EducationalTestingService/node-zpar/README.md

 This is a simple port of my other project [python-zpar](https://github.com/desilinguist/python-zpar.git) to node.js using the amazing [node-ffi](https://github.com/node-ffi/node-ffi) package.

 To use this module, just define an environment variable `ZPAR_LIBRARY_PATH` that points to the directory containing the zpar shared library module (`zpar.so`).
-If you have already installed `python-zpar`, this file should be in `dist` folder.
+If you have already installed `python-zpar`, this file should be in the `zpar/dist` folder under your `site-packages` folder.
+You can get the location of the `site-packages` folder by running this code in your python interpreter `import site; site.getsitepackages()`.
+I apologize for the weird installzation process.
+I am new to node and am still figuring out how to make this package installable via `npm`.
+Pull requests are obviously welcome!

 So, you would set `ZPAR_LIBRARY_PATH` to the full path of the `dist` folder.
 Once that is done, using the package is really easy:

 ```
 // Load the module